-It’s 4th July, so our American cousins will be raising the bunting, painting everything red white and blue, kicking back with a beer, and getting teary while singing The Star Spangled Banner to mark the 238th anniversary of the day the 13 Colonies declared their independence from the British crown.
+It’s 4th July, so our American cousins will be raising the bunting, painting everything red white and blue, kicking back with a beer, and getting teary while singing The Star Spangled Banner to mark the day the 13 Colonies declared their independence from the British crown.
 Fourth of July 1776 is not only an important day for America, it marks a turning point in world history.

 But while most Americans will see the date as the proud declaration of the birth of their nation, did it actually represent the beginning of the end of the English Civil War?